 16. Asymmetrical Pixie

-Short hair is typically associated with older women, but that doesn’t mean these cuts have to be boring!
 Add some chop layers throughout your hair and define even further with a short chop in the back and more layers in the front.
 The longer layers will add depth to your features as you test out a modern ’do.
 You might find that you need some hair gel to smooth out your pixie or create a subtle spike.
 Try some of the Nexxus Exxtra Hold Sculpting Gel whose formula can help you to combat frizz as it provides you some serious hold to create your own style.
 Plus, it smells amazing!

 17. Shoulder-Length Lob

 If you have strong and healthy tresses, why not wear them a little longer in your 40s?
-You can try out a one-length look or some mild layers, which can subtly soften your collarbone as they draws attention to your eyes.
+You can try out a one-length look or some mild layers, which can subtly soften your collarbone as they draw attention to your eyes.

 18. Choppy Mullet